tarof429/stuckathome/docker/part2_using_docker.md

 docker run hello-world
 ```

-If the image is not availabe locally in your image cache, the docker client will pull the image from docker hub.
+If the image is not available locally in your image cache, the docker client will pull the image from docker hub.

 Now if you run the docker run command again, the docker client will run the hello-world image from the local image cache.